What is the Family Advisory Council?

-In order to maintain membership, members are asked to attend a minimum of five meetings yearly plus the January meeting where the annual Goals are discussed.
+In order to maintain membership, members are asked to attend a minimum of seven meetings yearly plus the January meeting where the annual Goals are discussed.
 If a member is unable to satisfy the minimum attendance requirements, FAC member will need to re-apply for membership in the future.

 Responsibilities of the members of the FAC

 - Provide a vital link between Nicklaus Children's Hospital and the families it serves.

 - Provide feedback on delivery of services for all children and their families.

 - Review issues and concerns referred to the Family Advisory Council and provide recommendations to the hospital.

 - Participate in the development of guidelines and policies.

 - Assist in the planning of new facilities and services.

 - Volunteer to be on hospital committees and/or FAC projects.

 - Promoted family engagement in their child's medical care